konnov/protocols-made-fun/_posts/2024-07-05-solarkraft-part5.md

 What does the above mean for validating blockchain monitors?
 Two things:

-- With each step, more information becomes available; thus more monitor verification conditions (VCs) can be validated:
+- With each step, additional data becomes available; thus more monitor verification conditions (VCs) can be validated:
   - At step 3: _stateless_ VCs can be validated, i.e. those depending only on $$T_i$$;
   - At step 7: _semi-stateful_ VCs, depending only on $$T_i$$ and $$E_i$$ can be validated;
   - At step 10: all _stateful_ VCs can be validated.